-M.A. students choosing the thesis option will submit a thesis prospectus to the chair of their thesis committee for approval after the completion of 18 credits or at the beginning of the third semester in the program.
+M.A. students choosing the thesis option must submit a thesis prospectus to the chair of their committee for approval after the completion of 18 credits or at the beginning of the third semester in the program.
 The thesis should be submitted to the thesis committee for its approval at least two weeks before a defense is scheduled.
-The committee will schedule the student's oral defense of the thesis when the thesis appears to meet GPIS standards for master's theses.
-The oral defense will concern questions of substance and methodology.
+The committee will schedule the student's oral defense of the thesis.
+GPIS requires a minimum of 100 pages including bibliography, references, and appendices.
+Students are advised to use the University's Thesis & Dissertation Preparation & Submission website for additional guidance.

 A minimum of 30 semester credits is required, including 24 semester credits in approved course work and six semester credits in research.
-The candidate is required to prepare and present a thesis or equivalent creative work.
+The candidate is required to prepare and present a thesis.
 A final oral examination covering the research is required.
-A comprehensive written and/or oral examination covering the program of study may be required.